 Knowing how to promote your content is essential, if you want people to know it even exists.

-Thankfully, there are a couple of proven ways that you can get your content in the hands of people who will enjoy consuming it.
+Thankfully, there are a couple of proven ways that you can get all your content types in the hands of people who will enjoy consuming it across social media sites.

-The first is to contact people who’ve shared similar content to yours in the past.
+The first is to contact people who’ve shared similar types of content to yours in the past.

-If you click on the ‘View Sharers’ button, within Buzzsumo, you’ll be able to find people who’ve shared content that is similar to yours.
+If you click on the ‘View Sharers’ button, within Buzzsumo, you’ll be able to find people who’ve shared content that is similar to yours on their social media platforms.

-Once I see who has shared similar content, I reach out to them with the following email.
+Once I see who has shared similar content on their social media platforms, I reach out to them with the following email.

 A lot of the time, you can find the person’s email address by checking out their Twitter Bio, which normally links to their website (and that will provide an email address).